Ziggeo/ziggeo-wordpress-plugin/readme.txt

 2. Templates tab
 3. Integrations tab
 4. Contact us tab
+5. Expert Settings tab

 = Templates =
-5. Working with templates - nice layout of parameters and their description
+6. Working with templates - nice layout of parameters and their description
-6. Working with templates - managing templates
-7. Working with templates - editing templates
+7. Working with templates - managing templates
-8. Working with templates - beta templates (if you are not on beta by default)
+8. Working with templates - editing templates
 9. Working with templates - videowall templates setup
-10. videowall (defaults - page numbers)
-11. videowall (defaults with slidewall turned on)

 = Global Defaults =
-12. Your old setup is now used as fallback
+10. Your old setup is now used as fallback

 = Comments =
-13. More options for comments.
+11. More options for comments.

 = Editing Post =
-14. TinyMCE button

-= Integrations =
-15. Ziggeo Video Field in Gravity Forms builder
-16. Selecting template in Gravity Forms builder
-17. Saved result tokens from the form submission
+12. Editor buttons

 == Bridges to new places ==